directus/directus/docs/guides/headless-cms/content-versioning.md

 ::: tip Programmatically Implement Content Versioning

-You have the option to integrate content versioning through the API.
+You have the option to integrate Content Versioning through the API.
 To learn how to accomplish this, please refer to our [API reference documentation](/reference/system/versions).

 :::

 ## Next Steps

-Over the course of this guide, you’ve set up content versioning for your collection and learned how to promote a version into the main version.
+Over the course of this guide, you’ve set up Content Versioning for your collection and learned how to promote a version into the main version.
 Here are some additional tips when using this feature:

 - Name versions descriptively so it's clear what changes each version contains.